General description Blue Hmong woman in traditional dress kneeling on a board wrapped in black velvet.

 The Hmong in Thailand belong to two distinct groups, the Blue Hmong – distinguished by the knee-length pleated skirt of the women – and the White Hmong, the womenfolk of which wear blue or black trousers.
 Because of her intricate skirt, my doll is therefore a Blue Hmong woman.
 The Thai (and the Chinese) call these people “Meo“, a name which the Hmong dislike and consider derogatory.
 My doll has the label Meo Lai, but I decided to use the Hmong name as being more suitable.

 The women of the tribe traditionally make clothing for their families from cotton or hemp.
 Their clothing is richly decorated with magnificent embroidery and silver jewellery as seen on my doll.
+The Hmong refer to cloth that is highly decorated as paj ntaub, meaning flower cloth.
 Blue Hmong women wear gorgeous pleated skirts with bands of red, blue and white intricately embroidered.
 My doll’s skirt is amazingly colourful and quite lovely.
 The traditional jackets are of black satin, with wide orange and yellow embroidered cuffs and lapels.
 In contrast, this doll has a cotton jacket with a relatively narrow trim.

 The Hmong have supported themselves over the centuries by the cultivation of opium poppy (living in part of the so-called Golden Triangle), but most of their people are now turning from opium growing and are now seeking to market their exquisite needlework in order to supplement their income.
 This doll has a traditional piece of embroidery in her right hand, however, looking at the examples of wonderful Hmong embroidery to be found on the internet, this is a very simple version.